 This course will explore the nature of commerce and critically examine life in commercial societies (defined as any society where products pass through markets).
 We will read selections from Plato, Aristotle, and Aquinas, Adam Smith and Karl Marx, Thorstein Veblen and Max Weber, Friedrich Hayek and other contemporary social and political philosophers.
 We will investigate the relation between commerce and politics, the ethics of commercial exchange, the contrast between healthy commerce and "commercialism," the proper measure and limits of wealth, the case for positive social and economic rights, and the rival case against notions of social justice or the common good.
 This course aims at reflective understanding of the pervasive effects of commerce on our own lives.
 One half course credit in the second half semester.
-No prerequisite.
+No prerequisite, but open to junior or senior majors only with permission of the instructor.